 To estimate state-level emissions from peatlands remaining peatlands, national assumptions were applied to estimate the percentage of nutrient-rich versus the percentage of nutrient-poor peat soil, which affects emissions.
-Six separate calculations were then performed to yield CO_2 , CH_4 , and N_2O emissions estimates:
+Six separate calculations were then performed to yield CO2, CH4, and N2O emissions estimates:

-- Emissions factors for offsite CO2 emissions from horticulture use (which differentiates between rich and poor peat) and dissolved organic carbon were applied to peat production, and the areas of peat production were calculated to yield offsite CO2 emissions.
-Because of a lack of peat application data, offsite peat was assumed to be applied proportionally to U.S. domestic state population in two separate components: horticulture use (which includes peat application in Hawaii, Alaska, and Puerto Rico) and dissolved organic carbon.
-Offsite CO2 emissions were distributed proportionally by the percentage of the total U.S. population (1990-1999: U.S. Census Bureau 2002; 2000-2009: U.S. Census Bureau 2011; 2010-2021: U.S. Census Bureau 2021a, 2021b, 2022, Instituto de Estadísticas de Puerto Rico 2022), as it is assumed that horticulture use is positively correlated to population.
-EPA intends to continue reviewing this assumption; see the planned improvements below. - An IPCC (2013a) emissions factor for onsite CO2 emissions of drained organic soils was applied to peat production to yield onsite CO2 emissions. - IPCC (2013a) emissions factors for direct CH4 emissions for drained land surfaces and drainage ditches created from peat extraction were applied to the peat production area to yield onsite CH4 emissions. - An IPCC (2013a) emissions factor for onsite N2O emissions was applied to the peat production area of nutrient-rich peat soil only to yield on-site N2O emissions.
+- Emissions factors for off-site CO2 emissions from horticulture use (which differentiates between rich and poor peat) and dissolved organic carbon were applied to peat production, and the areas of peat production were calculated to yield off-site CO2 emissions.
+Because of a lack of peat application data, off-site peat was assumed to be applied proportionally to U.S. domestic state population in two separate components: horticulture use (which includes peat application in Hawaii, Alaska, and Puerto Rico) and dissolved organic carbon.
+Off-site CO2 emissions were distributed proportionally by the percentage of the total U.S. population (1990-1999: U.S. Census Bureau 2002; 2000-2009: U.S. Census Bureau 2011; 2010-2021: U.S. Census Bureau 2021, 2023, Instituto de Estadísticas de Puerto Rico 2022), as it is assumed that horticulture use is positively correlated to population.
+Off-site CO2 emissions are not estimated for U.S. territories.
+EPA intends to continue reviewing this assumption; see the planned improvements below. - An IPCC (2013) emissions factor for on-site CO2 emissions of drained organic soils was applied to peat production to yield on-site CO2 emissions. - IPCC (2013) emissions factors for direct CH4 emissions for drained land surfaces and drainage ditches created from peat extraction were applied to the peat production area to yield on-site CH4 emissions.

+An IPCC (2013) emissions factor for on-site N_2O emissions was applied to the peat production area of nutrient-rich peat soil only to yield on-site N_2O emissions.

-The overall uncertainty associated with the 2021 national estimates of CO2, CH4, and N2O from peatlands remaining peatlands were calculated using the 2006 IPCC Guidelines Approach 2 methodology (IPCC 2006).
-As described further in Chapter 6 of the national Inventory (EPA 2023), levels of uncertainty in the national estimates in 2020 were -16%/+16% for CO2, -58%/+80% for CH4, and -52%/+53% for N2O.
+The overall uncertainty associated with the 2022 national estimates of CO2, CH4, and N2O from peatlands remaining peatlands were calculated using the 2006 IPCC Guidelines Approach 2 methodology (IPCC 2006).
+As described further in Chapter 6 of the national Inventory (EPA 2024), levels of uncertainty in the national estimates in 2022 were -16%/+16% for CO2, -59%/+79% for CH4, and -52%/+53% for N2O.
 State-level estimates have a higher uncertainty due to apportioning national data to the state level and due to the assumption that any state without data on peat production is a non-producing state.
 These assumptions were required due to a general lack of data confirming that states are either producing or non-producing.
 For more details on national-level uncertainty, see the uncertainty discussion in Section 6.8 of the national Inventory.

-Changes that resulted from recalculations to the state-level estimates are the same as those presented in the national Inventory, given that improvements in the national Inventory will lead directly to improvements in the quality of state-level estimates (see Section 6.8, page 6-102, of the national Inventory).
-In particular, the lower 48 states' peat production estimates were updated using the peat section of the Mineral Commodity Summaries 2022.
-The 2022 edition updated 2018 and 2020 national peat estimates (which are used to estimate state peat production).
-Changes also occurred in estimates for state peat production for onsite and offsite CO2 emissions due to revised population data for 2010-2020.
-Additionally, EPA updated the GWP for calculating CO2 equivalent emissions of CH4 (from 25 to 28) and N2O (from 298 to 265) to reflect the 100-year GWP values provided in the AR5 (IPCC 2013b).
-The previous Inventory used 100-year GWP values provided in the AR4.
-This update was applied across the entire time series.
+Changes that resulted from recalculations to the state-level estimates are the same as those presented in the national Inventory, given that improvements in the national Inventory will lead directly to improvements in the quality of state-level estimates (see Section 6.8, page 6-108, of the national Inventory).
+In particular, the lower 48 states' peat production estimates were updated using the peat section of the Mineral Commodity Summaries 2023.
+The 2023 edition updated 2018 through 2021 national peat estimates (which are used to estimate state peat production).
+Changes also occurred in estimates for state peat production for on-site and off-site CO2 emissions due to revised population data for 2020 through 2022.